appscode-cloud/docs/docs/platform/selfhost-setup/install/azure-marketplace.md

 If you encounter any issues during the deployment, please refer to our Official Documentation or contact with us.

-### 2. Visit the AppsCode Self-Hosted Page
+### 2. Visit the KubeDB Platform Self-Hosted Page

-Navigate to [AppsCode Self-Hosted](https://appscode.com/selfhost).
+Navigate to [KubeDB Platform Self-Hosted](https://appscode.com/selfhost).
 Here you will find your previously generated self-hosted installers. <br>
 Click on the `Create New Installer` button to get started.

 ### 3. Choose Deployment Mode And Environment

 Choose `Deployment Type` -> `Azure Marketplace` and give it a name in the installer name section.

-For deploying ACE using azure marketplace, you usually need these four pieces of information to establish a secure connection.
+For deploying KubeDB Platform using azure marketplace, you usually need these four pieces of information to establish a secure connection.
 These represent the "Identity" of your application and the "Address" of your billing/directory structure.

 #### 1. Subscription ID
 The unique identifier for your **Azure Subscription**.
 This is where the actual billing for Marketplace services occurs.
 To get Subscription ID: